DoD Recovered Chemical Warfare Material (RCWM) Program

 The RCWM Program provides the RCWM Support Functions, including:

-• Procurement and maintenance of equipment and operational capabilities required for the assessment of munitions and certain materials of interest that contain an unknown liquid fill and the destruction of RCWM;
+• Procurement and maintenance of mobile equipment and operational capabilities required for the assessment of munitions and certain materials of interest that contain an unknown liquid fill and the destruction of recovered RCWM.

 Integration with the Military Munitions Response Program (MMRP)

-In executing munitions responses, DoD complies with applicable environmental laws and regulations laws (e.g., the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the National Oil and Hazardous Substances Pollution Contingency Plan (NCP)).
+In executing munitions responses, DoW complies with applicable environmental laws and regulations laws, notably the (e.g., the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the National Oil and Hazardous Substances Pollution Contingency Plan (NCP)).
 Figure 1 illustrates the principal CERCLA phases.
-In addition, DoD Components apply the Munitions Response Site Prioritization Protocol (MRSPP) to each MRS when sufficient data is available to populate each of the data elements within one or more of the MRSPP’s three hazard evaluation modules.
-The DoD MMRP Website provides detailed information about the program.
+The DoW Military Munitions Response Program Website provides detailed information about the program.

-Where CWM or CAIS are known or suspected to be present, the RCWM Program provides technical input during each phase of the response process; coordinates planned activities to support the efficient use of funding, equipment, and personnel; and executes assessment and destruction of RCWM during the Remedial Action phase.
+Where munitions and certain materials of interest or RCWM are known or suspected to be present, the RCWM Program provides technical input during each phase of the response process; coordinates planned activities to support the efficient use of funding, equipment, and personnel; and executes assessment and destruction of RCWM during the Remedial Action phase.
+For example, during the:

 CWM Site Inventory